Surface lift

 Surface lifts have some disadvantages compared to aerial lifts: they require more passenger skill and may be difficult for some beginners (especially snowboarders, whose boards point at an angle different than the direction of travel) and children; sometimes they lack a suitable route back to the piste; the snow surface must be continuous; they can get in the way of skiable terrain; they are relatively slow in speed and have lower capacity.

-Surface lifts have some advantages over aerial lifts: they can be exited before the lift reaches the top, they can often continue operating in wind conditions too strong for a chairlift; they require less maintenance and are much less expensive to install and operate.
+Surface lifts have some advantages over aerial lifts: they can be exited before the lift reaches the top, they can often continue operating in wind conditions too strong for a chairlift, their lines are more flexible; being able to turn outwards of the cable loop, they require less maintenance and are much less expensive to install and operate.

 History

 The first surface lift was built in 1908 by German Robert Winterhalder in Schollach/Eisenbach, Hochschwarzwald, Germany, and started operations February 14, 1908.

 A steam-powered toboggan tow, 950 ft in length, was built in Truckee, California, in 1910.
 The first skier-specific tow in North America was apparently installed in 1933 by Alec Foster at Shawbridge in the Laurentians outside Montreal, Quebec.

 The Shawbridge tow was quickly copied at Woodstock, Vermont, in New England, in 1934 by Bob and Betty Royce, proprietors of the White Cupboard Inn.
 Their tow was driven by the rear wheel of a Ford Model A. Wallace "Bunny" Bertram took it over for the second season, improved the operation, renamed it from Ski-Way to Ski Tow, and eventually moved it to what became the eastern fringe of Vermont's major southern ski areas, a regional resort still operating as Saskadena Six.
-Their relative simplicity made tows widespread and contributed to an explosion of the sport in the United States and Europe.
+Their relative simplicity made tows widespread and contributed to an expansion of the sport in the United States and Europe.
 Before tows, only people willing to walk uphill could ski.
-Suddenly relatively nonathletic people could participate, greatly increasing the appeal of the sport.
-Within five years, more than 100 tow ropes were operating in North America.
+Suddenly relatively non-athletic people could participate, greatly increasing the appeal of the sport.
+By 1937, more than 100 tow ropes were operating in the U.S..